Farmville singer Oliver Anthony goes viral with ‘Rich Men North of Richmond’

 Farmville singer Oliver Anthony’s politically charged song “Rich Men North of Richmond” is going viral with 8.5 million views and write-ups on Billboard.com and RollingStone.com.

-An acoustic performance of the Farmville singer’s blue-collar anthem was posted by user radiowv on YouTube on Aug.
+An acoustic performance of Anthony's blue-collar anthem was posted by user radiowv on YouTube on Aug.
 11 and has already amassed over 8.5 million views as of this writing.

 Billboard wrote, “The Virginia resident is resonating with music listeners, thanks to his song raging against greed and injustice.”
 The lyrics explore “the pain, frustration and angst of the working class into lines that rage against greedy rich men,” Billboard wrote.